-I am currently a Ph.D. candidate in Biochemistry and Molecular Biology at the University of British Columbia and will be defending my thesis this summer (2020).
+I am currently a postdoctoral fellow in the College of Medicine & College of Pharmacy and Nutrition at the University of Saskatchewan.
 I pursued graduate school because, during my years teaching high school (2014-2016), students often asked me questions about the pathogenesis of human diseases, which led me to research answers for these questions.
 Often, there were no answers to the questions my students asked.
-So, I decided to move to Kelowna, British Columbia, Canada to research neurodegenerative diseases in the Laboratory of Cellular and Molecular Pharmacology with the hope of contributing to the knowledge base related to human health that I wished I could draw on when I was a teacher.
-Finishing my graduate program, I am more enthusiastic than ever to conduct novel research that has the potential to improve human lives, especially those with incurable diseases in which I have experience, such as Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, and Crohn’s disease.
-Recently, I became particularly interested in studying the effects of maternal medications on fetal development because pregnant women are often excluded from clinical trials (to prevent undue harm to the baby).
-Therefore, there exists limited, controlled information about the effects of maternal medications on fetal development.
+So, I decided to move to Kelowna, British Columbia, Canada to research neurodegenerative diseases in the Laboratory of Cellular and Molecular Pharmacology (University of British Columbia) with the hope of contributing to the knowledge base related to human health that I wished I could draw on when I was a teacher.
+Finishing my graduate program in 2020, I am more enthusiastic than ever to conduct novel research that has the potential to improve human lives, especially those with incurable diseases in which I have experience, such as Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, and Crohn’s disease.
+Recently, I became particularly interested in studying the effects of maternal medications on fetal development because pregnant women are often excluded from clinical trials (this is an attempt to prevent undue harm to the baby).
+Therefore, there exists limited information about the effects of maternal medications on fetal development.
 New science technologies have recently been invented that allow the creation of rudimentary human organs (organoids) in a Petri dish.
 These organoids grow remarkably similar to the organs in a developing human, and thus give scientists a tool particularly suited to study the effects of medications (new and old!) on fetal development.

 Improving maternal and children's health